 You will only get a porthole or picture window if you book an ocean view cabin.
 Inside cabins have no windows and zero natural light.
 However, some of Royal Caribbean's newer ships feature a virtual balcony.
 If you book one of these cabins, expect a floor-to-ceiling LED screen that features a live video feed from the ship's exterior.

-It is also important to note that some ships feature staterooms with windows that view the interior of the ship.
-On Royal Caribbean's Oasis-class ships, for instance, you can book a room with a window overlooking their Central Park, Boardwalk, or Royal Promenade neighborhoods.
+It is also important to note that some ships feature staterooms with windows that view the ship's interior.
+On Royal Caribbean's Oasis Class ships, for instance, you can book a room with a window overlooking their Central Park, Boardwalk, or Royal Promenade neighborhoods.
+Icon Class ships also have interior-facing rooms that face Central Park and Surfside.

 Similarly, some of Carnival's ships have interior rooms with picture windows that overlook public walkways.